Code-Institute-Submissions/milestone-project-03/milestone-project-2-readme.md

 - The audio player will always be **sticky** so when the user scrolls down the page it will always remain visible.
 - At any stage after a search has been performed, the user can type a new name into the input box, press the search button and this will **reset** any previous search results.
 The column headers will remain.

-### Features to implement
+### Features to implement in the future
-- Option to log in to Deezer account to listen to full songs instead of 30 second clips
+- Feature to view music videos using data from another API
-- Feature to view music videos on the site
+- Feature to view song lyrics using data from another API

 ## Technologies used
 - HTML and CSS programming languages